Your UPF Clothing: Anti-Aging Program For Every Day can protect your skin and keep you younger. Do you play golf several days out of most weeks?

 Since glucose attaches to vital proteins, like collagen.
 Then it will form free radicals.
 These free radicals lead to premature skin aging.
 This is just how sugars react in your body and in your skin.
 These vital proteins just don’t mix well with too much sugar.

-Alcohol’s biggest skin sin is, without a doubt, is dehydration!
+Alcohol’s biggest skin sin is, without a doubt, dehydration!
 Being dehydrated leads to sallowness, inflammation, and more visible lines on your face.

 The reason for the increased risk?
 Alcohol decreases the concentration of antioxidants in your skin.
 They’re less able to disarm the free radicals produced by the UV rays.